fostroll/mordl/doc/README_LEMMA.md

 Args:

-**field**: a name of the *CoNLL-U* field with values that are derivatives of FORM field, like `'LEMMA'` (default value).
+**field**: a name of the *CoNLL-U* field with values that are derivatives of the `FORM` field, like `'LEMMA'` (default value).

 **feats_prune_coef** (`int`): feature prunning coefficient which allows to eliminate all features that have a low frequency.
-For each UPOS tag, we get a number of occurences of the most frequent feature from FEATS field, divide it by **feats_prune_coef** and use features, number of occurences of which is greater than that value, to improve the prediction quality.
+For each UPOS tag, we get a number of occurences of the most frequent feature from FEATS field, divide it by **feats_prune_coef** and use only those features, number of occurences of which is greater than that value, to improve the prediction quality.
 * `feats_prune_coef=0` means "do not use feats";
 * `feats_prune_coef=None` means "use all feats";
 * default `feats_prune_coef=6`.

-Afterwards, load train and development test corpora into the tagger object
+Afterwards, load train and development test corpora into the tagger object:
-created:
 ```python
 tagger.load_train_corpus(corpus, append=False, test=None, seed=None)
 tagger.load_test_corpus(corpus, append=False)